10 project management challenges (and how to overcome them)

 Doing so will bring you a host of benefits, such as:

-All of these things and more, are what you can do in a free project management software such as Plaky.
+All of these things and more are what you can do in free project management software such as Plaky.

-To find a project management software that suits the needs of your team and industry, check out these lists:
+To find the project management software that suits the needs of your team and industry, check out this list:

 Challenge #3: Juggling too many projects at once

-According to some surveys, as many as 59% of project managers juggle 2–5 projects at the same time.
-But, managing several projects at once requires the project manager to multitask — which always goes awry, one way or another.
+Managing several projects at once requires the project manager to multitask — which always goes wrong, one way or another.

 Project managers working on multiple projects need to: